 Brake Fluid – If your brake fluid is over 2 years old it could be losing its effectiveness since it has hygroscopic properties which means it absorbs moisture over time.
 This affects the properties of the fluid which has negative effects on the cars braking.

-Your brake fluid should be changing approximately every two years but check your vehicle manufacturers handbook or talk to us on 01495 769700.
+Your brake fluid should be changing approximately every two years but check your vehicle manufacturers handbook or call us directly.

 Brake Checks Pontypool

 Regular brake checks are a vitally important part of your vehicle’s maintenance plan.
 The brake checks can identify a problem before it begins to impact on your braking efficiency, thus providing an opportunity to restore the effectiveness of your vehicle’s braking system to its intended operating performance.
 At PARC we appreciate the importance of regular inspection and maintenance of your brakes can be to ensure your brakes continue to work effectively.